 [Note: News Corp Fiscal Year Ends in June]

-While NWSA stock looks poised for more gains in the future, it is helpful to see how its peers stack up.
-Check out how News Corp’s Peers fare on metrics that matter.
-You will find other valuable comparisons for companies across industries at Peer Comparisons.
+It is helpful to see how its peers stack up.
+NWSA Peers shows how News Corp’s stock compares against peers on metrics that matter.
+You will find other useful comparisons for companies across industries at Peer Comparisons.

 Cumulative total returns since the end of 2016